-Generally, the overall process for jury trials and trials before the judge is similar, but there are some differences.
-The opening announcement is typically the same and the order of proceedings starting after the jury selection is the same.
-The biggest difference is that in a jury trial, the jury decides whether a defendant is guilty or not guilty and can determine punishment if the defendant elected so before trial.
-In a trial before the judge, the judge hears the evidence, makes a decision of guiltyy or not guilty, and if guilty, decides the punishment.
+The biggest difference from a bench trial is that in a jury trial, the jury decides whether a defendant is guilty or not guilty and can determine punishment if the defendant elected so before trial.
+In a trial before the judge, the judge hears the evidence, makes a decision of guilty or not guilty, and if guilty, decides the punishment.